mendix/docs/content/en/docs/addons/ats-addon/ht/v2/ht-two-create-datadriven-test-case.md

 ### 3.1 Creating Data Set Fields

-The following steps explain how to add dataset fields to your master dataset.
+The following steps explain how to add dataset fields to your primary dataset.

 1. Click the name of the dataset.
 2. Click **New Field**.